 According to Payscale, the average base salary for a UX researcher in Singapore is S$55,500/year.
 With bonuses and incentives that range from S$5,000 to S$12,000 per year.

-You might benefit by having research analysis skills with a demonstration in observing users and their behaviors.
+You might benefit by having research analysis skills with a demonstration in observing users and their behaviours.
 Owning the skill of usability testing and data analysis could be another perk for you.

 Although not required, having a UX design skill might be a plus for you.
 You can highlight and show your potential by using your portfolios.
 Case studies would be great to showcase your UX research skill.